ichard26/ichard26.github.io/content/blog/2026/pip-26.1.md

 ### Dependency cooldowns

-`--uploaded-prior-to` now supports accepts a relative duration in the `PnD` format, where `n` is the number of days.
-This is meant to enable dependency cooldowns, which aim to reduce the impact of compromised upstream packages.
+`--uploaded-prior-to` now supports accepts a relative duration in the `PnD` format, where `n` is the number of days.[^4] This is meant to enable dependency cooldowns, which aim to reduce the impact of compromised upstream packages.

 ```console { .command}